raseidi/cosmo/README.md

 ### Simulating

 As specified in the previous table, you can use the constrained or vanilla rnn for training.
-Accordingly, all the simulations can be reproduced running the following script after training
+Accordingly, all the simulations can be reproduced by running the following script after training

 ```bash
 chmod +x simulation_<backbone>.sh